-Need To Have Your North Shore Chimney Crown Repaired Or Rebuilt?
+Need Your Chimney Crown Repaired Or Rebuilt?
 Call On Sweepnman!

 Is the crown responsible for your leaky chimney?
 Let Sweepnman take care of it.
-We’ve repaired and rebuilt dozens upon dozens of chimney crowns in North Shore and the neighboring communities and we know how to eradicate leaks and keep your chimney dry.
+We’ve repaired and rebuilt dozens upon dozens of chimney crowns in North Reading, Westford, and their many neighboring communities, and we know how to eradicate leaks and keep your chimney dry.
 So what are the most common types of crown damage and crown troubles we see, and what do we do about them?

 If cracks have formed on your crown, water will only work to extend and enlarge those cracks with each rain or snow fall.
 And as those cracks grow, more and more water will enter your chimney system and home.
 That’s why cracks need to be repaired as soon as they’re identified, and we have the tools and products for the job.
 If cracks are large, we’ll first need to seal them and fill them with cement or caulk, and allow them to fully dry.
 Once dry, we’ll use CrownCoat, a brushable sealant, to cover the crown and provide a waterproof membrane that will last, storm after storm and season after season.
 In fact, CrownCoat carries a 15-Year Warranty!
 And since it can be custom colored, you don’t have to worry about it messing up your home’s aesthetic.

 What else makes CrownCoat such a great product?

 - It’s easy to apply

 - And it provides a permanently flexible membrane, which means it won’t contribute to future cracks as the crown expands and contracts with temperature changes.